-When you think of where some of rock’s greatest and most memorable albums were recorded, chances are that Sound City is not what you have in mind.
+When you think of where some of rock’s greatest and most memorable albums were recorded, the chances are that Sound City is not what you have in mind.

-Located in a run down neighborhood in Van Nuys California, Sound City’s dilapidated appearance looks better suited to the production of meth, not music.
+Located in a run-down neighborhood in Van Nuys California, Sound City’s dilapidated appearance looks better suited to the production of meth, not music.

 This is the story that Foo Fighter’s front-man and first-time director, Dave Grohl, sets out to tell about this unlikely rock landmark that changed the face – and more specifically, the sound – of music.

 And Grohl would know, as Sound City is where Nirvana recorded their seminal album, Nevermind, before it exploded onto the scene and transformed the rock landscape forever.